connecttoMAHDI/url-shortening-service/README.md

 - Shorten long URLs
 - Retrieve the original URL from a short URL
 - View statistics on how many times a short URL has been accessed
-- Clean and modern user interface built with React and styled with Tailwind CSS
+- Clean and modern user interface built with React and styled with ShadCN
 - **Real-time** updates using Inertia.js without full page reloads

 ## Technologies Used

-- **Frontend**: React, Inertia.js, Tailwind CSS
+- **Frontend**: React, Inertia.js, ShadCN
 - **Backend**: Laravel
 - **Database**: MySQL
 - **Routing**: Inertia.js (backend and frontend integration)